 The slant of your handwriting is another essential element of personality analysis.
 It can tell us a lot about your emotional outlook, how you relate to others, and how you manage your feelings:

-- Rightward Slant– People whose writing slants to the right are often seen as extroverted, energetic, and emotionally expressive.
+Rightward Slant– People whose writing slants to the right are extroverted, energetic, and emotionally expressive.
 Right-slanted handwriting indicates a natural inclination toward social interaction and an open personality.
-These individuals tend to embrace life and have a “go-getter” attitude, expressing their emotions outwardly.
+These individuals embrace life and have a “go-getter” attitude, expressing their emotions outwardly.

-- Leftward Slant– On the contrary, left-slanted handwriting often points to a more introverted, reflective, and reserved personality.
-Such individuals tend to process emotions privately and may be more sensitive or cautious when dealing with others.
-A left slant can sometimes indicate someone who prefers solitude or seeks introspection.
+Leftward Slant– Left-slanted handwriting often indicates a more introverted, reflective, and reserved personality.
+Such individuals process emotions privately and may be more sensitive or cautious when dealing with others.
+A left slant indicates someone who prefers solitude or seeks introspection.

 Size of Letters